one-development/npm-packages/CONTRIBUTING.md

 - Test files should be named after the source file under test and use the convention `<sourceFileName>.test.js`.
 For example, `createFonts.test.js` or `createTheme.test.js`
 - Tests should always be located in a `__tests__` directory
 - The `__tests__` directory should be in the same folder as the functions or components under test
-- Snapshots are automatically generated, but please note that they will be generated in a folder called `__snapshots__`.

 ##### Component Style Guidelines